Babacooll/CommandPlanner/README.md

 ```

-This example uses CommandPlanner\Tests\Data\TestCommand test command from this package.
+These examples use CommandPlanner\Tests\Data\TestCommand test command from this package.

 ## TODO